SURGroup/UQpy/source/dimension_reduction_doc.rst

 .. automodule:: UQpy.DimensionReduction

 This module contains the classes and methods to perform the point-wise and multi point data-based dimensionality reduction via projection onto the Grassmann manifold and Diffusion Maps, respectively.
 Further, interpolation in the tangent space centered at a given point on the Grassmann manifold can be performed.
+In addition, dataset reconstruction and dimension reduction can be performed via the Proper Orthogonal Decomposition method and the Higher-order Singular Value Decomposition for solution snapshots in the form of second-order tensors.

 The module ``UQpy.DimensionReduction`` currently contains the following classes:

 * ``Grassmann``: Class for for analysis of samples on the Grassmann manifold.

 * ``DiffusionMaps``: Class for multi point data-based dimensionality reduction.

+* ``POD``: Class for data reconstruction and data dimension reduction.

 Grassmann